Use cut wine bottles and Mod Podge Sheer Colors to make this beautiful and unique wine bottle chandelier. Customize with your own colors!

 Gather These Supplies

-- Wine bottles cut to the size you want (I have showed you how to cut them HERE: How to Cut Wine Bottles)
+- Wine bottles cut to the size you want (I show you how to cut them HERE: How to Cut Wine Bottles)

-- Mod Podge Sheer Colors – if these aren't available, mix your own with Mod Podge and food coloring
+- Mod Podge Sheer Colors – or mix your own with Mod Podge and food coloring

 - Wax paper or non stick craft mat